 Step 1: After recording your video, locate the file on your computer

 To make editing your Zoom recording on YouTube easier, you’ll need to know where the videoconferencing software saved your video file.
 If it’s your first time recording a meeting on Zoom, then Zoom will just create a folder for you automatically on your computer to store your video.
 You’ll most likely find your file under a folder labeled Zoom and then within a sub-folder named after the meeting you recorded the video from.
-This sub-folder will contain three files.
-The one you want is the file labeled zoom_0.
+This sub-folder will usually contain three files.
+The one you want is the file labeled “zoom_0”; it should be the only video file.
 This is your video recording and the one you’ll upload to YouTube.

 Step 2: Log in to your YouTube account and upload your video

 Once you know where your video is saved, navigate to YouTube and log in to your account.
 Then click the Create icon in the top right corner of your screen (it looks like a video camera with a plus sign in the middle).
 Then, from the menu that pops up, select Upload Video.
 On the next screen, click on the blue Select Files button and choose your Zoom video from your computer’s file explorer.

 Step 3: Fill out the details of your video and add other elements if desired